php/php-windows-builder/README.md

 Invoke-PhpBuild -PhpVersion '8.4.11' -Arch x64 -Ts nts
 ```

-To build PHP from a local source, run `Invoke-PhpBuild` from the source directory and omit `PhpVersion` input.
+To build PHP from a local source, run `Invoke-PhpBuild` from the source directory and omit the `PhpVersion` input.

 ```powershell
 Invoke-PhpBuild -Arch x64 -Ts nts